loveyu/notify_forwarders_android/README.md

 2. **Fallback Strategy**: If no notification icon exists, the system uses the cached application icon
 3. **Real-time Processing**: Notification icons are converted to Base64 and MD5 hash in real-time (no caching)
 4. **Efficient Delivery**: Icon data is included directly in the notification payload to the server
+5. **Consistent UI Display**: The notification list UI displays the same icon that was captured and forwarded, ensuring visual consistency
-5. **Smart Caching**: Application icons are cached for 24 hours to reduce processing overhead
+6. **Smart Caching**: Application icons are cached for 24 hours to reduce processing overhead

 ### Configuration
 1. Enable icon forwarding in **Settings → Notification Icon Settings → Send Notification Icons**
 2. Customize icon corner radius (5%-50%) using the slider in the same settings section

 ## 📋 Recent Updates

+### Version 1.3.2 - Optimized Icon Display Consistency
+- **🎯 Fixed Notification Icon Display**: Notification list now correctly displays the same icons that are forwarded to the server
+- **🔄 Improved Icon Priority Logic**: UI components now prioritize notification icons over application icons, matching the forwarding behavior
+- **📱 Enhanced Visual Consistency**: Ensures that users see the exact same icons in the app that are sent to the server
+- **🛠️ Code Optimization**: Streamlined icon loading logic for better performance and maintainability

 ### Version 1.3.1 - Enhanced Icon Customization
 - **🎨 Configurable Corner Radius**: Adjustable icon corner radius from 5% to 50% (default 10%)